 The Company is party to financial instruments with off-balance sheet risk in the normal course of business to meet the financing needs of its customers.
 These financial instruments include commitments to extend credit, commercial letters of credit and standby letters of credit.
-The Company's maximum potential exposure to credit loss in the event of nonperformance by the other party to the financial instrument for commitments to extend credit, commercial letters of credit and standby letters of credit and standby letters of credit is represented by the contractual amounts of those instruments.
-At December 31, 2017 and 2016, no amounts have been accrued for any estimated losses for these instruments.
+The Company's maximum potential exposure to credit loss in the event of nonperformance by the other party to the financial instrument for commitments to extend credit, commercial letters of credit and standby letters of credit is represented by the contractual amounts of those instruments.
+At December 31, 2018 and 2017, no amounts have been accrued for any estimated losses for these instruments.